Martin Reyes

-Get to Know Martin
+Get To Know Martin

-What is your favorite wine region to visit?
+What is your favorite wine region?

 The one I have not gone to yet.
 Not quite answering the question, but the truth is, each one becomes my favorite after I leave it.
 So more favorites will come, by my odd logic.
 The prospect list is probably a lifetime’s worth.
 But on my bucket list is Madeira and Lebanon.